Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target-vec/README.md

 This is the default behavior where a network request is initiated automatically by the Target VEC extension.
 You can use one of the following options to make this request a blocking call or an asynchronous request.

-   * Fetch in a synchronous call (background is OFF) When selected, Target VEC extension makes a network request as a blocking call on App launch.
-Offers are applied immediately and there is no flicker in the app.
+   * Fetch in a synchronous call (background is OFF)

+     When this option is selected, Target VEC extension makes a network request as a blocking call when the app is launched.
+Offers are applied immediately, and there is no flicker in the app.
 This is the default behavior of the extension.

-   * Fetch in an asynchronous call (background is ON) When selected, Target VEC extension makes a network request in the background on App launch but does not block the app from loading.
-If your experiences are authored on the home screen of your app, the offers may not apply for the home screen if the screen is rendered before the call completes.
-The app screen rendering is typically identified via the lifecycle events `didFinishLaunchingWithOptions` and `onActivityResumed`  on iOS and Android respectively.
-Offers will be automatically apply on all subsequent screens.
+   * Fetch in an asynchronous call (background is ON)

+     When this option is selected, Target VEC extension makes a network request in the background on App launch but does not block the app from loading.
+If your experiences are authored on the home screen of your app, the offers might not apply for the home screen if the screen is rendered before the call completes.
+The app screen rendering is typically identified via the lifecycle events, `didFinishLaunchingWithOptions` and `onActivityResumed`,  on iOS and Android, respectively.
+Offers are automatically apply on all subsequent screens.

 ### Fetch Target Activities Programmatically
 You can disable the Target VEC extension to make the network request automatically and decide to programmatically call the Extension API.
-This gives your developers control on how they want to integrate Target VEC offers in the App.
-The Target VEC extension has two static methods `prefetchOffers` and `prefetchOffersBackground` that can used to programmatically retrieve Target VEC offers.
+This gives your developers control on how they want to integrate Target VEC offers in the app.
+The Target VEC extension has the following static methods that can used to programmatically retrieve Target VEC offers:

-   * `prefetchOffers` method will hide the current screen until Target VEC offers are fetched.
+ * `prefetchOffers` method hides the current screen until Target VEC offers are fetched.

      The offers are automatically applied to the current screen if applicable and the screen is visible again.

 * `prefetchOffersBackground` method will not hide the current screen and a call will be made to retrieve the relevant Target offers.

-Target offers will *not* be applied on the current screen and there will not be a flicker.
+    Target offers are *not* applied on the current screen, and there will no flicker.
 As the user navigates to subsequent screens, offers will be automatically applied as applicable.

 ### Handle Target Workspace Restrictions
 You can set the `at_property` value for your workspace using the Launch interface.
-This ensures only activities in that workspace will be delivered to your Mobile App.
+This ensures only activities in that workspace will be delivered to your mobile app.